pdgetrf/ArktosEdge/design/530_design.md

 ### IoT

 These solutions provide functions to manage computing nodes running on the edge environments.
-The control plane sits in the cloud, and an "agent" type of software components is deployed on the edges node to allow edge nodes to continue running when the network disconnects.
+The control plane sits in the cloud, and an "agent" type of software component is deployed on the edge node to allow edge nodes to continue running when the network disconnects.
 Examples of such solutions include:

 - [KubeEdge](https://github.com/kubeedge/kubeedge)
 - [OpenYurt](https://github.com/openyurtio/openyurt)